harolCalzada/advance-task-manager/README.md

 fvm flutter pub get
 ```

-If you are not using FVM, run:
+If you're not using FVM, run:

 ```bash
 flutter pub get